 Are you worried about the climate crisis?
 What can ordinary people do to help reduce its impacts?

 Thousands of UK teens set for climate strike

 Scientists say we have 12 years to avoid climate catastrophe.
 In response, UK students are skipping school today for climate protests, joining other students around the world.

 Can Europe adapt to rising temperatures?
 Last week, France had its hottest day in history.
 Yesterday, experts confirmed that the heatwave was made five times more likely by the climate crisis.

 Could new initiatives like the Green New Deal really work?
 This week, while the world was looking elsewhere, Labour turned into one of the most radical mainstream parties on the planet.

 How can we save the world?
 David Attenborough narrates a powerful and inspiring video about the solutions to Earth’s twin problems: the climate crisis and the loss of biodiversity.

-- Draw a diagram which explains how human activity contributes to climate change.
+- Draw a diagram which explains how human activity contributes to the climate crisis.

-- Make a poster which gives advice to Primary School children on how they can help reduce climate change.
+- Make a poster advising primary school children how they can help reduce the climate crisis.

 - Write a short story based in 2100, when the world has warmed by 2C.
 How has this affected society?
 How have people’s daily lives changed?